I know — it doesn’t have anything to do with computers, but it has a lot to do with technology, so that’s why I’m writing this story today.

 I finally gave up on that mower after it cost me $150 to have a local welding shop re-weld a part of the mowing deck that had fallen off.
 That’s when I gave it away to a neighbor and finally bought a John Deere rider mower that served me well until we moved to the Sunshine State.
 At that point, I sold the Deere to a different neighbor who was extremely happy to buy a less-than-two-year-old John Deere rider mower for 1/2 price.

-When we bought our dream home here in the Sunshine State, it came with a normal-sized suburban lot, so I went looking for a push mower instead of a rider.
+In 2004, when we bought our dream home here in the Sunshine State, it came with a normal-sized suburban lot, so I went looking for a push mower instead of a rider.
 As luck would have it, Sears was having a mower sale at the time.
 I bought a Sears Craftsman self-propelled push mower on sale.
 Given my bad experience with my two Sears Craftsman rider mowers, I knew that I was taking a chance to buy a Sears Craftsman push mower, but I figured that there isn’t as much that can go wrong on a push mower as there is on a rider mower.

 That turned out to be true.
 But I learned that there’s still a lot that can go wrong on a push mower.